darvaza-proxy/resolver/README.md

 ## Reflection

-`reflect.Lookuper` and `reflect.Client` allow us to hook a dynamically enabled logging layer with an optional tracing ID, using then [`darvaza.org/slog.Logger`][slog.Logger] interface.
+`reflect.Lookuper` and `reflect.Client` allow us to hook a dynamically enabled logging layer with an optional tracing ID, using the [`darvaza.org/slog.Logger`][slog.Logger] interface.

 ## See also